peilingjiang/p5.bezier/README.md

 This is a string, either `"OPEN"` or `"CLOSE"`.
 Use `"CLOSE"` to automatically close the curve.
 The default is `"OPEN"`.

-**accuracy** (Optional)
+**smoothness** (Optional)

 This is an integer between `1` and `5`, with a default value of `3`.
-This value determines the accuracy of the Bézier curve.
+This value determines the smoothness of the Bézier curve.
 Higher values mean more vertices are used, leading to a more accurate and smoother curve, but at the cost of additional computation.

 ## Create a Bézier Object